NHSCS-ORG/Post-Install-Config/README.md

 ##### Part 6
 * Log to the system that secondboot.sh has completed.
-* Writes  ```secondboot.check``` with a 1 so that when secondboot.sh runs it can determine the system's current deployment status.
+* Writes  ```secondboot.check``` with a 1 so that when thirdboot.sh runs it can determine the system's current deployment status.
 ---
 #### Thirdboot
 Thirdboot is the final configuration script we run.
 It fininishes configuration and then cleans up the system so it's in a state ready for use.